vanyasem/Lomiri-Arch/README.md

 MIR_SERVER_CURSOR=null QT_QPA_PLATFORM=mirserver unity8
 ```

-It will not work on nvidia proprietary, it's a limitation of Mir.
+It should not work on nvidia proprietary, it's a limitation of Mir.

-As it's an alpha build, it takes around 5-10 minutes to start.
+As it's an alpha build, it takes around 5-10 minutes to start (please be patient).

 ## Building